oyvinrog/gcli/README.md

 This Python script helps in generating auto-complete suggestions for Windows command prompt using OpenAI's GPT-3 model.
 The script records the total tokens spent and the associated cost for each GPT-3 API call.
 The user can enter a command, and the script will provide auto-complete suggestions based on the input.
-The user can choose to execute the suggested command or enter a new command.
+The user will get the command copied to clipboard